New England Fall Foliage

 New England Fall Travel Ideas

 Drive scenic State Route 169 parallel to the Rhode Island border, with picture-pretty villages such as Canterbury, Pomfret, Brooklyn, and Woodstock.
 In Old Mystic, tour B.F.
-Clyde’s Cider Mill, America’s oldest steam-powered cider mill, family-owned and run since 1881.
+Clyde’s Cider Mill, America’s oldest steam-powered cider mill, family owned and run since 1881.
 Watch cider-making demonstrations on weekends in October and November.
 During fall harvest time, learn the difference between Merlot and Chardonnay, Cayuga and Seyval at the 24 wineries along the Connecticut Wine Trail.
 Connecticut is one big orchard: in fall, pick your own pumpkins and apples.
-Or, hike and bike in the ‘Last Green Valley’, the 35-town National Heritage Corridor in the northeast corner of the state: 5 state parks, 7 state forests, 80 ponds and lakes, and 130 miles of trails, including the East Coast Greenway.
+Or, hike and bike in the ‘Last Green Valley,’ the 35-town National Heritage Corridor in the northeast corner of the state: 5 state parks, 7 state forests, 80 ponds and lakes, and 130 miles of trails, including the East Coast Greenway.

 Drive along the Mohawk Trail in Western Massachusetts — America’s first officially-designated “scenic road.”
 It runs up and over the Berkshire Hills and leads to state parks and forests for hiking and biking.
 Drive to the top of Mount Greylock for fabulous foliage views.
 At the Natural Bridge State Park, see a true wonder, North America’s only naturally-formed white marble arch.
 Or, zipline through the tree canopy with Zoar Outdoor in Charlemont, west of Shelburne Falls.
 North of Boston, go out to Cape Ann and take a boat tour from Gloucester or Essex.

 The USA’s smallest state is making a name for itself as a producer of wine.
 And, when better to visit the vineyards than at harvest time?
 With lunch and a tasting, this is a great day out.
-But, across the state, Rhode Island farms are celebrating their bounty; stop at farm stands, pick-your-own and join in the harvest festivals.
-Or, go back in time, to the start of America’s industrial revolution.
+But, across the state, Rhode Island farms are celebrating their bounty; stop at farm stands, pick-your-own and join-in-the-harvest festivals.
+Or, go back in time to the start of America’s industrial revolution.
 At Slater Mill, Samuel Slater built North America’s first successful water-powered, cotton spinning mill on the banks of the Blackstone River.
 Tour this historic area by boat and see the fall color on the Blackstone Valley Explorer.

 For birds-eye views of the foliage, head for Bennington.
-At the Battle Monument, you can scan the landscape from the top, over 300 ft (91m) above the ground.
+At the Battle Monument, you can scan the landscape from the top, more than 300 ft.
+(91m) above the ground.
 And, you don’t have to climb any stairs; just take the elevator!
 Or, drive up the very steep Skyline Drive to the top of Mount Equinox, south of Manchester.
 On a clear day, you can see across New England, into New York State and even into Canada.
 Burlington makes a great base for seeing the foliage: take a Lake Champlain cruise, or go up in a hot-air balloon!

 Coastal Scenery in Autumn

 Fall is also an excellent time to see the New England coastline area – weather is often still warm and beautiful, and the summer crowds are gone.
-It’s a perfect time to walk the beaches, explore antique shops, specialty boutiques, and get the best table on those dockside patios.
+It’s a perfect time to walk the beaches, explore antique shops and specialty boutiques, and get the best table on those dockside patios.
 You’ll find beautiful fall colors here too, even along the roadways.

 For more on New England in the Fall: